fread-ink/ebook-paginator/README.md

 Important:

-* Also copy meta tags and inline styles into iframe document
+* Also copy meta tags and other language/encoding tags into iframe document
-* Add option to inject CSS (by URI)
+* Turn this into a proper npm module
 * Unit tests

 Major bugs: